jpeeples67/jpeeps67.github.io/_pages/aboutme.md

 permalink: /aboutme/
 title: "About Me"

-excerpt: "Joshua Peeples is a Machine Learning PhD candidate at the University of Florida."
+excerpt: "Joshua Peeples is an incoming Visiting Assistant Professor and ACES Fellow at the Texas A&M University."
 layout: single
 author_profile: true
 sitemap: true
-modified: 2022-05-10
+modified: 2022-05-16
 ---
 Hi!
 My name is Joshua Peeples (feel free to call me Josh).
 I am from Alabaster, Alabama and I received my B.S. in Electrical Engineering with a minor in Mathematics from the University of Alabama at Birmingham (UAB).
 After my graduation from UAB, I decided to pursue a [Ph.D. in Machine Learning](https://faculty.eng.ufl.edu/machine-learning/2017/03/welcome-new-phd-student-joshua-peeples/) at the
 University of Florida (UF) in the Department of Electrical and Computer Engineering (ECE).
 I am currently working with